pericoel21/allGuardsmanRPG/system/core-mechanics/rolling-dice.md

 #### Benevolent tests
 This style of tests have less severe consequences:
 - In some cases, the Test might be attempted an infinite number of times.
-- In some cases, a failure might subtract Success Tiers.
+- In other cases, a failure might subtract Success Tiers.

 > [!example]
 > Gambling machine: pull the lever as many times as you want, if you pay.